Idiopathic hypersomnia: Caffeine

 Caffeine is one of the safer nondopaminergic wake-promoting compounds.
 It is widely used but "has intolerable side effects at high doses (including cardiovascular), and it is generally not efficient enough for patients with hypersomnia or narcolepsy."
 Although it is commonly used by people with IH or narcolepsy, many people with these disorders report that it has only limited benefit on their sleepiness.

 Melatonin

 Melatonin is a hormone that the body produces to help regulate sleep.
-One small study, which used a dose of 2 mg slow-release melatonin at bedtime, found that 50% of participants had “shortened nocturnal sleep duration, decreased sleep drunkenness and relieved daytime sleepiness.”
-Other studies have shown that melatonin synchronizes the circadian rhythms, and improves the “onset, duration and quality of sleep.”
+One small study, which used a dose of 2 mg slow-release melatonin at bedtime, found that 50% of participants had "shortened nocturnal sleep duration, decreased sleep inertia, and relieved daytime sleepiness."
+Other studies have shown that melatonin synchronizes the circadian rhythms, and improves the "onset, duration and quality of sleep."

 Levothyroxine

 There have been some studies suggesting levothyroxine as a possible treatment for IH, especially for patients with subclinical hypothyroidism.
 This treatment does carry potential risks (especially for patients without hypothyroidism or subclinical hypothroidism), which include cardiac arrhythmia.